-The TPS54360B-Q1 adds a compensating ramp to the MOSFET switch current sense signal.
+The TPS54360B adds a compensating ramp to the MOSFET switch current sense signal.
 This slope compensation prevents sub-harmonic oscillations at duty cycles greater than 50%.
 The peak current limit of the high-side switch is not affected by the slope compensation and remains constant over the full duty cycle range.

-7.3.3 Pulse Skip Eco-ModeTM
+7.3.3 Pulse Skip Eco-mode

-The TPS54360B-Q1 operates in a pulse skipping Eco-mode at light load currents to improve efficiency by reducing switching and gate drive losses.
-If the output voltage is within regulation and the peak switch current at the end of any switching cycle is below the pulse skipping current threshold, the device enters Eco-Mode.
-The pulse skipping current threshold is the peak switch current level corresponding to a nominal COMP voltage of 600 mV.
+The TPS54360B operates in a pulse-skipping Eco-mode at light load currents to improve efficiency by reducing switching and gate drive losses.
+If the output voltage is within regulation and the peak switch current at the end of any switching cycle is below the pulse-skipping-current threshold, the device enters Eco-mode.
+The pulse-skipping-current threshold is the peak switch current level corresponding to a nominal COMP voltage of 600 mV.

-When in Eco-Mode, the COMP-pin voltage is clamped at 600 mV and the high-side MOSFET is inhibited.
-Because the device is not switching, the output voltage begins to decay.
-The voltage control loop responds to the falling output voltage by increasing the COMP-pin voltage.
-The high-side MOSFET is enabled and switching resumes when the error amplifier lifts COMP above the pulse skipping threshold.
-The output voltage recovers to the regulated value, and COMP eventually falls below the Eco-Mode pulse skipping threshold at which time the device again enters Eco-Mode.
-The internal PLL remains operational when in Eco-Mode.
-When operating at light load currents in Eco-Mode, the switching transitions occur synchronously with the external clock signal.
+When in Eco-mode, the COMP pin voltage is clamped at 600 mV and the high side MOSFET is inhibited.
+Since the device is not switching, the output voltage begins to decay.
+The voltage control loop responds to the falling output voltage by increasing the COMP pin voltage.
+The high side MOSFET is enabled and switching resumes when the error amplifier lifts COMP above the pulse skipping threshold.
+The output voltage recovers to the regulated value, and COMP eventually falls below the Eco-mode pulse skipping threshold at which time the device again enters Eco-mode.
+The internal PLL remains operational when in Eco-mode.
+When operating at light load currents in Eco-mode, the switching transitions occur synchronously with the external clock signal.

-During Eco-Mode operation, the TPS54360B-Q1 senses and controls peak switch current, not the average load current.
-Therefore the load current at which the device enters Eco-Mode is dependent on the output inductor value.
-The circuit in Figure 33 enters Eco-Mode at about 24 mA output current.
-As the load current approaches zero, the device enters a pulse skip mode during which it draws only $146 \,\mu\text{A}$ input quiescent current.
+During Eco-mode operation, the TPS54360B senses and controls peak switch current, not the average load current.
+Therefore the load current at which the device enters Eco-mode is dependent on the output inductor value.
+The circuit in enters Eco-mode at about 24-mA output current.
+As the load current approaches zero, the device enters a pulse-skip mode during which it draws only $146-\mu A$ input quiescent current.